*Frequently asked questions*

 God may test us sometimes by asking us to do something extraordinary, to see if we would be willing to obey Him.
 Think of how He asked Abraham to sacrifice his son Isaac.
 But do you think that as a Father He likes to put us under the pressure of a law saying that no matter how things are with us, He wants His tithe?

-Write if you have questions or comments about this subject.
+Use the form below to write if you have questions or comments about this subject.